chenhau-khoo/order-service/README.md

 There is a `docker-compose.yml` file for starting Docker.

+Make sure the network `my-bridge-network` is created before you start the service with Docker:

+`docker network create -d bridge my-bridge-network`

+Once the network is created, run the command below to start up service:

 `docker-compose --env-file .env.dev up`

 After running the sample, you can stop the Docker container with